saviynt/developer-portal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the repo for the Saviynt Developer Portal.
-It is managed on Git as via a Docs as Code (DaC) approach.
+This is the repo for the Saviynt Developer Portal hosted at [`https://developers.saviynt.com`](https://developers.saviynt.com).
+It is managed on [GitHub](https://github.com/saviynt/) via a Docs as Code (DaC) approach.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>